MA Theatre Lab

 The first three terms centre around rigorous studio-based approaches to performance.

-In the first term’s Lab you will explore text through approaches to acting from Stanislavski’s innovatory later period of work.
-In terms two and three you will explore other acting practices, ranging from expressionism and Epic Theatre to Jacques Copeau, Vsevolod Meyerhold and Jerzy Grotowski.
-Through this work you will develop skills to propose and make performance material in a variety of contexts, for both text-based and devised theatre.
+You will explore text through approaches to acting from Stanislavski’s innovatory later period of work and acting practices ranging from expressionism and Epic Theatre to Jacques Copeau, Vsevolod Meyerhold and Jerzy Grotowski.
+Through this work you will develop your own creative practice, proposing and making original performance material in a variety of contexts, for both text-based and devised theatre.

-Throughout the year Development of Performance classes will enhance your training, through ensemble and individual experimentation, applying your emerging skills.
+Throughout the year the Developing Performance sessions will enable you to further enhance your training, through ensemble and individual experimentation, applying your emerging skills.

 Through practical engagement with plays ranging from Ancient Greek drama up to contemporary performance of the 20th century, you will explore how theatre grew out of social and political contexts.